nekoewen/ewen-qmk/readme.md

 ![A screenshot of QMK Toolbox with the Open and Auto-Flash controls circled in red](https://github.com/nekoewen/ewen-qmk/blob/main/qmk%20toolbox%20example.png)

-For those RP2040-based boards, you just put the board into bootloader mode and drop the file into the drive that appears.
+For those RP2040-based boards, you just put the board into bootloader mode and drop the file into the drive that appear.

-Thanks to XDeckerX for creating [compiled KLOR firmware](https://github.com/XDeckerX/klor-ready-with-lighting/tree/main)!